Jordan Loewenstein, D.C. | La Jolla Chiropractor

 Yes.
 Research shows chiropractic spinal manipulation can reduce migraine frequency and intensity.
 A clinical trial published in the Journal of Manipulative and Physiological Therapeutics found 22% of migraine patients experienced greater than 90% reduction in frequency, and a 2012 study showed an average 68% decrease in intensity.
 Chiropractic works particularly well when there is a cervical component contributing to migraine episodes.

 Tension headaches are commonly driven by muscle tightness, joint restriction, and poor posture in the neck and upper back.
 Chiropractic addresses these root causes through cervical adjustments, soft tissue release, and postural correction.
 The 2026 Trager et al. clinical practice guideline supports spinal manipulation combined with soft tissue techniques and exercise for tension-type headache management.
-Most patients notice improvement within the first few weeks of care.

 Several signs suggest a neck origin: your headache consistently starts at the base of your skull or in your neck; it is worse on one side; turning your head or holding certain positions triggers or worsens it; you have a history of neck injury or stiffness.
-During a chiropractic evaluation, the cervical flexion-rotation test — which has over 90% accuracy for detecting upper cervical dysfunction — is used to determine whether your neck is the source.
+During a chiropractic evaluation, the cervical flexion-rotation test — which has over 90% accuracy for detecting upper cervical dysfunction — is used to confirm whether your neck is the source.

 A cervicogenic headache originates from dysfunction in the joints, discs, or muscles of your upper neck (C1–C3 vertebrae).
 The pain typically stays on one side, starts in the neck or base of the skull, and worsens with neck movement — without nausea or light sensitivity.
 A migraine is a neurological condition producing throbbing one-sided pain with nausea, light/sound sensitivity, and sometimes visual aura.
 Cervicogenic headaches are among the most responsive to chiropractic spinal manipulation, as confirmed by the 2025 Xu & Ling meta-analysis.